algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/functional/FunctionalSpecifications.md

 #### Vision

-Our vision is to develop an **open-source mobile application** as a proof of concept for Intermarché, designed to:
+Our vision is to develop an **open-source mobile web application** as a proof of concept for Intermarché, designed to:

 - Simplify the pairing of food with wine and cheese
 - Highlight and promote **local producers**